Caryn's Big Bold Chili

 Add the onion to a pre-heated large stock pot or dutch oven.
 Stir until you begin to see caramelization (browning) and add the garlic.
 Stir for another minute, careful to not burn as it will become bitter.
 If at any time the ingredients begin to stick, add just a tablespoon or two of broth or water.

 Add in the jalapeno, carrots, mushrooms, green bell pepper and spices.
 Mix well and cook for another 4-5 minutes, until the mushrooms release their juices.

-Add in the beans, squash, roasted red bell pepper, tomatoes, date paste and tomato paste.
+Add in the beans, squash, roasted red bell pepper, corn, tomatoes, date paste and tomato paste.
 Stir.
 Finally, add the bulgur wheat and broth.
 Stir and cover for 20 minutes.

 Right before serving, squeeze a little fresh lemon juice in to brighten it up.